kismetwireless/kismet-web-docs/content/en/docs/readme/installing/linux.md

 #### Libwebsockets

-On some older distributions, `libwebsockets` may not be available as a modern version.
-Kismet uses the libwebsockets async API which was introduced a year ago, but some distributions still may not provide it.
+On some older distributions, `libwebsockets` may not be available in a sufficiently modern version.
+Kismet uses the libwebsockets async
+API which was introduced several revisions ago, but some distributions still may not provide it.
 You can try to compile libwebsockets yourself, or you can disable libwebsockets in the Kismet build with `--disable-libwebsockets` in the configure stage below.

 Libwebsockets is used by the remote capture code; compiling without it will not remove websockets from the Kismet server,